People are willing to engage with a product or service as long as it provides high-quality content and resources that speak directly to them.

 1. Improve Your Content Marketing

 If you educate your customer base and guide them through the funnel and onboarding with high-quality content and resources, congrats, you have accomplished the first step of your demand generation strategy.
-Content is the cornerstone of any demand generation strategy.
+Content is the cornerstone of any demand generation strategies.
 You need to focus on informing, educating, and inspiring your B2B customer profile.
 There are several types of content you can create:

 - Case Study: Case studies show proven success.
 So, it is important to increase credibility.

 - eBook: Traditional but efficient way of content marketing.
-Some people willing to trust on textbooks and whitepapers as they are well-rounded.
+Some people are willing to trust on textbooks and whitepapers as they are well-rounded.

-2. Measure Demand Generation KPIs
+2. Measure Demand Generation Strategies with KPIs

 Yes, it requires tracking clicks, sessions, engagements, etc. But it is more than these.